 - 1st Municipality with a license to electrify all rural areas and having all settlements with 39 969 households electrified (Millennium Development Goal surpassed). - 2.1st Municipality to implement the Breaking New Ground housing (inclusionary housing development) development in the province and over 5000 low cost housing units constructed - 3.
-Over 29 kilometers of internal streets upgraded from gravel to tar or paving in settlements such as Senwabarwana, Alldays, Taaibosch (Ga-Mamadi), Devrede, Witten, Dilaeneng, Indermark and Puraspan. - 4.
+Over 35 kilometers of internal streets upgraded from gravel to tar or paving in settlements such as Senwabarwana, Alldays, Taaibosch (Ga-Mamadi), Devrede, Witten, Dilaeneng, Indermark and Puraspan. - 4.
 Over 116 kilometers of provincial and district new roads upgraded from gravel to tar with new 48 bus shelters along D1200, D1598 and 3327 - 5.
 Decentralization plan developed and implemented and culminated in the establishment of new satellite offices at Eldorado, Tolwe, Witten and Harriswhich alongside Alldays and Senwabarwana bringing the total to six.
-New Multi-Purpose Community Centre is currently being implemented at Laanglagte while the other one is planned for Inveraan in the 2014\15 financial year. - 6.
-A standard and state of the art sports complex constructed at Eldorado - 7.78% of the population has access to water either inside yards or at RDP standard - 8.
+Two New Multi-Purpose Community Centres is currently being implemented at Laanglagte and Inversan. - 6.
+A standard and state of the art sports complex constructed at Eldorado and currently a second sports facility is being implemented at Mampote (Ben Seraki) - 7.
+78% of the population has access to water either inside yards or at RDP standard - 8.
 A total of 9 clinics upgraded at Kibi, Gideon, Grootdraai, Letswatla, Sekhung, Burgerught, Montz, Kromhoek, Sadu, Uitkyk and Devrede - 9.A second modern retail outlet constructed and operational at Senwabarwana creating more than 600 direct permanent jobs while government job creation initiatives through Expanded Public Works Programme (EPWP) and Community Work Programme (CWP) led to over 2000 participants benefiting. - 10.
 New mining initiatives at Harriswhich, Aurora and Cracouw, as well as Venetia underground mine project and the Soutpan energy renewable project get the approval and implementation with the resultant socio-economic boom for the area.
 Sunbird Energy to bring coal bed methane gas extraction. - 11.
 On good governance and public participation the Municipality maintained its record of sound community participation model and such model received recognition from the national Department of Cooperative Governance and Traditional Affairs.
 All ward committees are fully functional. - 12.
-About 32 early childhood daycare centres preschools constructed
+Over 40 early childhood daycare centres preschools constructed